SAP-samples/kyma-runtime-extension-samples/cap-orders-service/README.md

 helm upgrade --install orders ./chart --namespace dev
 ```

 8. Once the chart installation completes you will find the UI5 application by opening the SAP CTP Cockpit and choosing `HTML5 Applications`.
-The application will be name `comkymademoorders`.
+The application will be named `comkymademoorders`.
 Click on the application name to open it.

 ### Add application to the SAP Launchpad